Skip to main content

 • Use the freshest meat to prepare the meatballs, if you use high quality ingredients you will taste the goodness.

-• While you can use raw onions and garlic for the meatball mixture, sautéing them first helps create more depth and releases the aromatics and sweetness within the onion and garlic, giving the meatballs more flavour.
+• While you can use raw onions and garlic for the meatball mixture, sautéing them first helps create more depth and releases the aromatics and sweetness within the onion and garlic, giving the meatballs more flavor.

 • When making your meat mixture, be careful not to over-mix when combining the ingredients.
 Over-mixing will affect the texture of the proteins, and this may result in denser meatballs.